isabelroses/website/content/2024-wrapped.md

 - [wezterm](https://wezfurlong.org/wezterm/) - I started using this terminal emulator due to its multiplatform support and its depth of configurablity.
 - [ghostty](https://ghostty.org/) - I started using this one while it was still in beta, and its been my go-to terminal emulator on macOS since.
-- [lix](https://lix.systems/) - This is a fork of nix and I've been using it for its cli stablity and improved performance.
+- [lix](https://lix.systems/) - This is a fork of nix and I've been using it for its cli stability and improved performance.
 - [freeze](https://github.com/charmbracelet/freeze) - A lovely little tool for taking screenshots of code and sharing them with friends.

 Switching from WezTerm to Ghostty might seem odd, but the decision was clear: Ghostty’s native implementation offered unmatched speed and macOS integration, making it the superior choice for my needs.

 ### Languages

 This year I didn't learn any new languages, but rather I decided to focus on improving my existing skills in Go, Java and Rust.
-I found during that time that I really do prefer Rust, this is largly due to the developer support through rust-anaylser and cargo clippy.
+I found during that time that I really do prefer Rust, this is largly due to the developer support through rust-analyzer and cargo clippy.

 ### New Projects